Helene Cody Scholars

 - Make a poster outlining your project and its impact and present it at the end-of-year poster presentation

-- Volunteer at the 10th Annual Helene Cody 5k or complete 8 hours of administrative tasks for the Helene Cody Foundation
+- Volunteer at the Helene Cody Cranbury 5K ("virtual race" held on Saturday, September 12th, 2020) or complete 8 hours of administrative tasks for the Helene Cody Foundation

 About the Helene Cody Foundation

 The Helene Cody Foundation is a 501(c)(3) nonprofit organization with the mission of inspiring youth to volunteer in order to better their communities and themselves.
 It was founded in memory of Princeton High School student and Cranbury resident, Helene Cody (1992-2008), who spent much of her short life volunteering and helping those in need.